Code-Institute-Submissions/Milestone_1_StreamingPal_Website/README.md

 * As a moderator, I want the homepage to be eye catching, so that the user will understand that this is a professional website.
 * As a user, I want a wow effect when I enter the website, so I will be motivated to look into.
+* As a moderator, in the footer I provide the social medias where I am more active, so that users can contact me anywhere and many more people can learn about my website.
+* As a user I want to be able to find StreamingPal on the most used social media so I can share it with my friends.

 #### About me